-Computational scientists have seen a frustrating trend of stagnating application performance despite dramatic increases in the claimed peak capability of leading parallel systems.
-This trend has been widely attributed to the use of superscalar-based commodity components whose architectural designs are unbalanced for large-scale numerical computations.
-Superscalar architectures are unable to effectively exploit the large number of floating-point units that can potentially be fabricated on a chip, due to the small granularity of their instructions and the correspondingly complex control structure necessary to support them.
-Alternatively, vector technology provides an efficient approach for controlling a large amount of computational resources provided that sufficient regularity in the algorithmic structure can be discovered.
-Vectors exploit computational symmetries to expedite uniform operations on independent data sets.
-However, when such operational parallelism cannot be found, efficiency suffers from the properties of Amdahl's Law, where the non-vectorizable code portions can quickly dominate the overall execution time.
+Superscalar architectures are unable to efficiently exploit the large number of floating-point units that be can fabricated on a chip, due to the small granularity of their instructions and the correspondingly complex control structure necessary to support it.
+Vector technology, on the other hand, provides an efficient approach for controlling a large amount of computational resources provided sufficient regularity in the computational structure can be discovered.
+Vectors exploit these regularities in the computational structure to expedite uniform operations on independent data elements.
+Vector instructions specify a large number of identical operations that may execute in parallel, thus reducing control complexity and efficiently controlling a large amount of computational resources.
+However, when such operational parallelism cannot be found, the efficiency of the vector architecture can suffer from the properties of Amdahl's Law where the time taken by the portions of the code that are nonvectorizable easily dominate the execution time.